Is Your Bank on the Problem Bank List?

 Why Are Problem Banks Allowed To Stay Open?

-The reason regulators do not close more insolvent banks may be due to the fact that the FDIC Deposit Insurance Fund (DIF) was a negative $15.2 billion at June 30, 2010.
+The reason regulators do not close more insolvent banks may be due to the fact that the FDIC Deposit Insurance Fund (DIF) had a balance of only $83.2 billion at December 31, 2016.
 A number of large banking failure could deplete the entire insurance fund and cause panic among bank depositors.
-The DIF reserve ratio at June 30, 2010 was -.28 percent, almost the lowest ratio in the history of the FDIC.
+The DIF reserve ratio at March 31, 2015 was 1.20% percent, far below historical ratios.
+The FDIC is currently backing every $1 million dollar of deposits with only $12,000 of reserves.
+The FDIC currently provides deposit insurance on $6.9 trillion.
+By law the FDIC is required to increase the reserve ratio to a safer level of 1.35% by 2020.

-The FDIC has already publicly acknowledged that the DIF must not be allowed to fall to dangerously low levels when it approved a measure on November 12th to require insured institutions to prepay 3 years of FDIC insurance premiums of about $46 billion at the end of 2009.
+The FDIC has already publicly acknowledged that the DIF must not be allowed to fall to dangerously low levels when it approved a measure that required insured institutions to prepay 3 years of FDIC insurance premiums of about $46 billion at the end of 2009.

 The FDIC believes that it is important that the fund not decline to a level that could undermine public confidence in federal deposit insurance.
 A fund balance and reserve ratio that are near zero or negative could create public confusion about the FDIC’s ability to move quickly to resolve problem institutions and protect insured depositors.